GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Cruel Strike**
 The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack and then perfoms a movement.

+**Diabolical Strike**
+The user spends 3 ki points to perform a *magical* melee attack.
+If the attack is successful, a necrotic attack is also inflicted against the foe with a bonus equal to the user's remaining ki for the purpose of determining a critical hit.

 **Dragon Fist**
 The user spends 3 ki as an action to perform a movement and then inflict a melee ki attack against a foe within range.